-Another option is The Substation’s First Take (45 Armenian St; 6337 7535, www.substation.org.
+Go for The Substation’s First Take (LaSalle College of the Arts; 6337 7535, www.substation.org.
 First Mon of every month; 8pm), a free movie series showcasing short films from Singaporean directors, which takes place on the first Monday of every month.
 The annual series culminates in December with a nighttime showing of the favourites of the year.
 Directors featured in the past few months have included Iskandar Ramli, Chong Ren Rong, Jocelyn Lee and Daniel Yam.

 Have a friendly feud over board games

-The first of its breed in Singapore, Settler’s Cafe’s (various locations including 39 North Canal Rd; 6535 0435, www.settlerscafe.com) have been a board-game geek’s hideaway since 2003, with over 550 different names like Blockus and Citadels piled high.
-They’re also the gentlest on the pockets, with their Chill Out package ($4) offering four hours of pure dice casting, card shuffling and one-upping until 6pm on Sundays and from 6pm Monday to Thursday.
+The first of its breed in Singapore, Settler’s Cafe’s (various locations including 39 North Canal Rd; 6535 0435, www.settlerscafe.weebly.com) have been a board-game geek’s hideaway since 2003, with over 550 different names like Blockus and Citadels piled high.
+They’re also the gentlest on the pockets, with a $8 package offering three hours of pure dice casting, card shuffling and one-upping from Mondays to Thursdays.
 Saturday’s Big Gulp package ($9.90) is just as enticing, with free-flow (soda) drinks and board games for four hours from opening to 6pm.

 On weekdays, Mind Café’s (various locations including 60A Prinsep St; 6334 4426, www.themindcafe.com.sg.
-Mon-Fri 2-6pm) family-friendly happy hour ($6) lets you clock in four hours of cracking your noggin with its well-stocked shelves of board games as well as free-flow of selected soft drinks – definitely more cost-effective than buying Monopoly from Toys “R” Us.
+Sun-Thurs 2-11pm; Fri-Sat 2pm-3am) $10.90 package lets you clock in two hours of cracking your noggin with its well-stocked shelves of board games as well as a drink of oyur choice.
 Have a laugh with rowdy party favourites like Taboo or stew over more obscure, strategy-based teasers like Munchkin and Carcassonne.

 Catch tunes on the waterfront